 Cons: Hardsided cases are harder to pack, does not include an extra large case.

-AmazonBasics is always there with the option that is “almost” as good, but definitely less expensive.
-That is what the AmazonBasics hardsided spinner set is.
-It’s a less-expensive version of the Samsonite luggage set.
+AmazonBasics is always there with the budget option.
+I wouldn’t compare the quality of these cases to the Samsonite, but they are definitely less expensive.
+AmazonBasics hardsided spinner set is just that – a less-expensive version of the Samsonite luggage set.
 You’ll save about $100 on this set, and it includes the same sizes as the other set.
-It has the scratch-resistent, extra-firm ABS exterior, though I’ve heard people say they do scratch pretty easily.
+It has the scratch-resistant, extra-firm ABS exterior, though I’ve heard people say they do scratch pretty easily.

 If you don’t have the money to spend on the nicer Samsonite model, this is likely your go-to luggage set.
 It’s basic, but it gets the job done.
 At this price point, you really can’t find any better, with the features that are built in.